 Now, if you are looking to escape the city there are not that many options.
 Some suggest Samarkand as a day trip, but I would say that is way too rushed.
 There are so many things to do in Samarkand that you need at least 3 days.

 The Chimgan mountains and Charvak lake remain as the only feasible day trip from Tashkent.
 The only reason why the Chimgan mountains and the Charvak lake are not yet popular among travellers is because it is not that easy to get to by public transport.

 How to get to the Chimgan mountains and Charvak Lake

 For independent budget travellers, like me, it is sad to know that to really get to see this part of Uzbekistan you need your own transport.
 Either as part of a tour, by taking a private taxi for the day or by hiring a car.

 It is not completely impossible to reach the Chimgan mountains by public transport.

 Take the Tashkent metro to Buyuk Ipak Yoli.
 A bit further from the exit are marshrutka’s and shared taxi’s to either Chirchik or Gazalkent.
 Shared taxi’s are faster than the marshrutka, but also twice the price.
 From Chirchik or Gazalkent you can take another shared taxi to Chimgan.

 This option is the cheapest way to reach the Chimgan mountains.
 However, you will be limited to Chimgan town.
-If you have the time to sleep there it might still be worthwhile as you can use Chimgan as a base to do hikes near the town, but for a day trip you won’t get to see much.
+If you have the time to sleep there it might still be worthwhile as you can use Chimgan as a base to do hikes nearby, but for a day trip you won’t get to see much.

 For us, Chimgan village was actuallly a bit of a dissapointment and we enjoyed the Charvak lake much more.